tillmzw/cos/content/posts/36-swamp.md

 description: "The party gets lost in a swamp "
 ---

-## Curse
+## The Curse

 Multiple members of the party are cursed: {{% mdref reese %}}, {{% mdref yaroslav %}} and {{% mdref thaddeus %}}.
-The party argues among itself for a  while and decides in the end not to go to the amber crypt just now.
-They turn around and head for Van Richtens tower.
+The party argues among itself for a  while and decides in the end that the amber crypt can wait.
+They turn around and head for Vvan Richtens tower.
 There they encounter {{% mdref rudolf-van-richten "van Richten" %}} and {{% mdref Ezmeralda %}}.

 ## Salvation in the swamp?